 Make sure employees know to report any theft or loss of a device right away so they can be remotely wiped of confidential information.
 Also, make sure they know to inform a supervisor or the IT department right away if they click on a suspicious link or enter their password somewhere they shouldn’t.

-What people might not realize, however, is that during a power outage you have also lost internet connection.
+What people might not realize, however, is that during a power outage you have also loss of internet connection.
 Without this connection, you will be unable to access your cloud services.
 If the power outage affects a large grid, it may take you a while to find a place you can still work from.

 Even with highly redundant servers, a small glitch can bring down entire networks of servers.
 It happened last year when a small coding mistake took down the Amazon Web Servers on the east coast.
-Just because it is in the cloud, does not mean you will always be able to access it no matter what.
+Just because it is in the cloud, does not mean you will always have access rain or shine.

-Just make sure you know exactly what you are getting into, and don’t get complacent about it.
-Using best practices to keep your network safe and secure is still very much recommended, even if you aren’t keeping the hardware onsite anymore.
+Just make sure you know exactly what you are getting into and don’t get complacent about it.
+Using best practices to keep your network safe and secure is still recommended, even if you aren’t keeping the hardware onsite anymore.

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.